-I believed it's a great tool for Discovery so I started looking for ways to promote the tool.
-I started working with our marketing lead and PM to find a suitable place to promote the tool.
-Since it is for customers who already have ebook verion, it’s half way discovery and half way listening experience.
+I believed it's a great tool for discovery experience so I started looking for ways to promote the tool.
+I started working with our marketing lead and pm to find a suitable place to promote the tool.
+Since it is for customers who already have ebook version, it’s a half-discovery experience and half-listening experience.
 With this in mind, I started looking at web based touch points and immediately realized that right after the Thank You Upsell flow would be a nice place to put this CTA since the customers in this flow have interest in upgrading the ebooks they own with audiobook companions.
 This could be for desktop web, mobile web, Amazon apps, store inside Kindle apps, and stores inside Fire tablets.

 After all these initiatives MatchMaker became third highest revenue source for Whispersync for Voice team.

 Even though our player inside Kindle app has almost all the features from Audible app, our customers on Kindle app aren’t discovering them.
 When Kindle app was updated with the new Page Flip experience, we got an opportunity to have just-in-time tutorial for our player.
 The logic we put in was to show the tutorial only when customers open a book where they also own audiobook companion.
 The reason behind that is also because for first time opening a book, Kindle tutorial will show up even if it has audiobook companion.

 After putting this to a test for a month, we noticed that 46% of our customers on both Android and iOS went all the way to the end and press on done button.
 That was an impressive number comparing to industry standard of 13%.
 The usage number inside full player view also started to go up by 30% and less number of customer calls and feedback related to requesting features like sleep timer and narration speed also went down.